Professor of Music

 Coordinator of Conducting and Ensembles

-Jeffrey Renshaw is acclaimed by critics as a conductor whose performances are “both atmospheric and incisive; tender and gentle and simply beautiful; refreshes the senses,” and is respected worldwide for his dynamic interpretations and extensive command of wind ensemble and contemporary repertoire.
-His ability to bring out vibrant colors and textures in a wide range of works, coupled with his expertise in 20th and 21st century music, have earned him a strong following internationally as a conductor, pedagogue, arranger and author.
+Critics have lauded conductor Jeffrey Renshaw for performances that are “both atmospheric and incisive,” “tender and gentle and simply beautiful,” and that “refresh the senses.”
+He is respected worldwide for his dynamic interpretations and extensive command of contemporary and wind ensembles repertoire.
+His ability to bring out vibrant colors and textures in a wide range of works, coupled with his expertise in twentieth and twenty-first-century music, have earned him a strong following internationally as a conductor, pedagogue, arranger, and author.

-Acknowledged as one of the foremost pedagogues in conducting, Renshaw is in wide demand as a conducting clinician and is the only artist-clinician in conducting for the Yamaha Corporation of America.
-In 1996, at the request of the American Society of Composers, Authors and Publishers, Renshaw and the University Wind Ensemble performed at Carnegie Hall to a standing room only audience of the nation’s musical elite in a Tribute to Morton Gould.
-In the spring of 2001, Renshaw was selected to work with Maestro Pierre Boulez at Carnegie Hall on the composer’s own Le Marteau sans maître.
-Renshaw and the University Wind Ensemble are the winners of the 2002 and 2005 Downbeat Magazine Student Music Award for the Best Classical Instrumentalists.
-The Wind Ensemble and Chamber Orchestra returned to Carnegie Hall in the Fall of 2005 with an evening of new works commissioned by Dr. Raymond and Beverly Sackler.
+As a champion of new music, he has conducted over sixty world premieres with new music ensembles, wind ensembles, and orchestras.
+In 1996, at the request of the American Society of Composers, Authors and Publishers, Dr. Renshaw and the University of Connecticut Wind Ensemble performed at Carnegie Hall to a standing-room-only audience of the nation’s musical elite in a Tribute to Morton Gould.
+The Wind Ensemble and Chamber Orchestra returned to Carnegie Hall in the fall of 2005 with an evening of new works commissioned by Dr. Raymond and Beverly Sackler.